 “Intelligence, well-judged humour and the searching qualities of truly memorable theatre” – Sydney Morning Herald on Who's Afraid Of The Working Class?
 [MIAF quote]

 “When we talk about landmark moments in Australian playwriting, it’s hard to go past Who’s Afraid of the Working Class, the blistering collaboration between four of our finest writers… With their powers combined, they are to Australian theatre what the Avengers are to superheroes” – Time Out on Who's Afraid Of The Working Class?

-Content warning Contains strong language.
+Content warning Contains very strong language, smoke & haze effects and simulated violence.
 Recommended ages 15+